Njong392/Abbreve/README.md

 This project is licensed with [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-Don't forget to star :star: this project if you like it.
+If you like [this](https://abbreve.vercel.app/) Project, Don't forget to leave a star :star: .
 All support is highly appreciated :100: